 Family income benefit is written to a set period of time known as the term.
 If you die within this agreed period, the plan will pay out a regular tax-free income until the end of the agreed term.
 Up to age 90.

 This is a useful safeguard for families and lifestyles, softening the impact of lost income due to a death, a type of life insurance.
 The policy can cover a parent/ guardian/grand parent or other.

 The most common one is for parents, who have children.
 Where the loss of a partner would have an impact on the house hold income, could fund someone to provide care/support whilst the other continues to work.

 Other uses could be to provide regular payments for a given period of time.

 Plans like LTA/DTA and whole of life pay a lump sum (insured amount) on death or diagnosis of a terminal illness.
 And are often used to insure a fixed cost known at the outset.

 CIC is a plan that has many variations in its benefits and needs careful consideration, but basically it covers the insured with a lump sum payable on diagnosis of a predefined condition (Heart attack/stroke/cancers and MS) this is one of the most expensive contracts due to the claims experience of the providers, and the number conditions covered.

-B-advised Ltd is an appointed representative of Personal Touch Financial Services Limited which is authorised and regulated by the Financial Conduct Authority
+b-advised Ltd is authorised and regulated by the Financial Conduct Authority FCA number 846361.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.